wonderbird/git-revert-workshop/README.md

 Git revert workshop for continuous integration and branching experiments.

-In this workshop you will learn to revert commits on a branch, which is used for integration testing.
+In this workshop you will learn to revert merge commits on a branch, which is used for integration testing.
 The article (1) shown in the section Literature below describes in detail how teams can resolve conflicts in the integration phase of concurrent development.
 This workshop addresses the step